mushcatshiro/knowledge-manager/backlog.md

   - [ ] implement cache
     - [ ] preload to cache
     - [ ] update cache if content changes
+  - [ ] file structure one blueprint per functionality (search, recommend and etc)

 ## bookmarklet
 - [ ] minimize js on save?